Si prefieres español, favor de hacer clic aquí.

 Ernesto and his parents were among twelve passengers on the CES trip to Tuxtla Gutiérrez that day with Dr. Rodríguez and Edgar Espinosa, one of the logistics staff members on the Right to Health program team.
 The team makes trips such as these several times per week, to places like Tuxtla Gutiérrez, Tapachula and beyond.
 Long drives, 4:00 a.m. departures, overnight stints, and changes in plans are routine.
 But even with all the support that they offer, the team maintains a humble awareness of the fact that, ultimately, the patient and their family are the ones who live the experience.
 It was 3-year-old Ernesto in treatment that day, after having nearly lost his sight.
 It was his parents who picked him up when he fell, who worried about what might be wrong before he could even speak to tell them, who went seeking help not knowing if it would be found, and who agonized about what the growing season would mean for the wellbeing of their family.
 And they’ve lived other hardships in the meantime.
 Besides his grandparents’ deaths and his cataracts, Ernesto has been hospitalized for both dengue and typhoid.
 The burden of disease falls on the most vulnerable patients, and that certainly describes Ernesto.
 Vulnerable but, as Dr. Rodríguez said, also resilient.

 During a visit with the family in their home, Ernesto’s parents offered agua de carambola, as well as their gratitude.
-“Thanks to Dr. Paco and God because he helped us,” said Florinda.
-“Miriam: she really helped us a lot as well.”
+“Thanks to Dr. Paco and God, because he helped us,” said Florinda.
+“Miriam really helped us a lot, as well.”